JingGaorice/COMP590-backend/README.md

 ## Reproducibility

-Deployed on Heroku
+### Deployed on Heroku

 This back-end project deployed on Heroku with Node.js Runtime.
 The base Url is:  https://guarded-peak-91121.herokuapp.com

 You are free to deploy by yourself.

 Here is how to Do it.

-`git add .`
+- `git add .`
-`git commit -m ‘first commit’
+- ``git commit -m ‘first commit`
-`heroku login` The login page will pop out.
+- `heroku login` The login page will pop out.
-`heroku create` Create your application instance.
+- `heroku create` Create your application instance.
-`git push heroku main`
+- `git push heroku main`

 Run it on your local machine

-` npm init `
+- ` npm init `

-` npm start `
+- ` npm start `

   Get local url from terminal and test it

 ## APIs

 The REST API to the example app is described below.

-## Get all covid data
+### Get all covid data

 ### Request